Inspection

 surface finish

-surface replica block
+surface replica blocks

 A surface that contains a specific standard roughness pattern.
 Surface replica blocks are used in comparison measurements.